Guide: How to replace spark plugs on the EA888 Gen3

 Now that you have the tools here is what you will need to do:

 Before we get started lets verify that the gaps on the plugs are correct.
 The OEM plugs are pre-gapped and should be correct but as some users have found some are off.
-Use your spark plug gapper to check that they are at .028.
-If you are using the RS7 plugs or other one heat range cooler plugs, check what they should be but most of the time they are .024-.025.
+Use your spark plug gapper to check that they are at .028 for stock.
+If you are using the RS7 plugs or other one heat range cooler plugs, they should be gaped to .024-.026.

 - Remove the engine cover, grab the left and right side and rock it back and forth.
 There are four rubber sockets that you will pulling posts out of.